 The Valley of the Queens is located right next to the Valley of the Kings.
 Not only can it be explored as well, you can take a hot air balloon ride over the Valley of the Kings!
 This was one of our favorite activities we experienced on our tour with Bucket List Travel.

-Mortuary Temple of Queen Hatsheput
+Mortuary Temple of Queen Hatshepsut

-Adjacent to the Valley of the Queens is the Mortuary Temple of Queen Hatsheput.
+Adjacent to the Valley of the Queens is the Mortuary Temple of Queen Hatshepsut.
 The temple is grand in size and location, with the back side of the temple being built directly into the cliffside of Deir el-Bahari, the Theban necropolis.

-Hatsheput is only one of three women who became pharaoh over the 3,000 year history of ancient Egypt.
+Hatshepsut is only one of three women who became pharaoh over the 3,000 year history of ancient Egypt.
 Not only has she gone down in history as one of the most successful pharaoh’s (man or woman), she was the last female pharaoh for almost 14 centuries, when Cleopatra came onto the scene.

-As pharaoh, Hatsheput commanded that depictions of her in paintings and sculpture contain male characteristics.
+As pharaoh, Hatshepsut commanded that depictions of her in paintings and sculpture contain male characteristics.
 Her imagery usually has the male pharaoh headdress, the narrow strip of beard that was common of the time, and other masculine traits.
 It is believed that this was a message to her people and the world that she commanded the same respect as her male counterparts.

 Visitors today can see her iconic imagery throughout the three levels of the Mortuary Temple.
-The temple walls also contain depictions of her trade expedition and the transport of the obelisks to Karnak Temple, as well as other celebratory scenes of Hatsheput’s life.
+The temple walls also contain depictions of her trade expedition and the transport of the obelisks to Karnak Temple, as well as other celebratory scenes of Hatshepsut’s life.

 On the middle level of Hathseput’s Temple is a shrine to the goddess Hathor.
 Hathor was one of the most popular goddesses in ancient Egypt and considered to be very powerful.
 She is considered a mother goddess from whom all others came to be.
 She was the goddess of fertility who aided women through childbirth and helped the dead to be reborn.

 Hathor was known as the ruler of the sky and has happy associations of love, joy, music, and motherhood.
-In the shrine dedicated to her at the Temple of Hatsheput, some of the columns are adorned with large sculptures of Hathor’s genteel face.
+In the shrine dedicated to her at the Temple of Hatshepsut, some of the columns are adorned with large sculptures of Hathor’s genteel face.

 Egypt is more than just ancient sites!
 It has amazing food!
 Check out our post on 12 Foods You Need to Eat in Egypt before your trip, so you don’t miss out on any traditional Egyptian food during your visit!